tinganho/stylewithclass/README.md

 Fonts
 =========================

 Using Stylewithclass to style fonts are easy.
 You begin with "fs-" for font-size.
 After that you specify whether you want it to be relative(with ems) or absolute(with px). "r-" is for relative and "a-" is for absolute.
-After specfying the font size type you specify the amount.
+After specifying the font size type you specify the amount.

 Style your fonts with 12px with ems